bitjson/bch-2022/CHIP-2021-02-Add-Native-Introspection-Opcodes.md

 - Allows for new usecases to be developed by providing more information on a transaction than the current workaround.

-- Allows for larger and more complex contracts by removing 15~25 opcodes¹ and 20~40 bytes¹ used per transaction, compared to current workaround.
+- Allows for larger and more complex contracts by removing at least 11 opcodes¹ and 90~300 bytes¹ used per transaction, compared to current workaround.

 - Lowers the network bandwidth and storage costs for the growing number² of introspection transactions.

 - Lowers network processing costs by removing one signature verification for the growing number² of introspection transactions.

-  ¹ *An optimised preimage validation needs 11 opcodes/bytes (`<preimage> <sig> <pubkey> 2DUP CHECKSIGVERIFY SWAP SIZE 1SUB SPLIT DROP ROT SHA256 ROT CHECKDATASIGVERIFY`) and extracting a single element from the middle (e.g. `hashOutputs`) needs 7 opcodes / 11 bytes (`<preimage> DUP SIZE 40 SUB SPLIT NIP 32 SPLIT DROP`)*.
+  ¹ *An optimised preimage validation needs 8 opcodes/10 bytes `<pubkey> <sig> <preimage> 3DUP SHA256 ROT CHECKDATASIGVERIFY DROP <sighashflags> CAT SWAP CHECKSIGVERIFY` and extracting a single element from the middle (e.g. `hashOutputs`) needs 4 opcodes / 8 bytes (`<preimage> <splitindex> SPLIT NIP 32 SPLIT DROP`).
+A preimage is at least 153 bytes in size (which in some cases can be partially generated using ANYONECANPAY and NUM2BIN, bringing it down to ~90 bytes.
+This often cannot be used though).
+Often, however, the preimage of `hashOutputs` is also provided, increasing the used bytes by the size of the serialized outputs*.
 In practice, preimage decoding and verification might be less optimised.

   ² *There is currently ~100,000 such transactions, but introspection could be used for recurring transactions, such as rent, utilities and netflix subscriptions, which could have a dramatic impact on the network scalability.*